dhis2designlab/scp-whitelist/README.md

 This documentation is part of Bengtsson, A. (2021).
 Facilitating Software Reuse.
 Using Design Science Research To Develop Design Principles For Implementing A Component Repository (Unpublished master's thesis).
 University of Oslo, Norway.

+This documentation is additionally a part of Heskja, H. A. (2021).
+Enabling software component reuse in enterprise software platform ecosystems (Unpublished master's thesis).
+University of Oslo, Norway.

 This repository contains a list of verified NPM packages.

 Pull requests to this repository will be validated with a GitHub actions workflow.